pabo3000/collective.bgimage/README.txt

 collective.bgimage is a simple Plone add-on.
 It adds a viewlet which displays an image.
 The image is resized to completely fill the browser.
-The package is based on jquery.fullscreenr.js (lightweight full screen background jquery plugin) by Jan Schneiders.
+The package is based on jquery.fullscreenr.js (lightweight full screen background jquery plugin by Jan Schneiders).

 Installing